go-spatial/tegola-web-demo/README.md

 # Tegola Web Demo

-This repo contains a web page demonstrating the rendering of a map utilizing Tegola for vector tile delivery [tegola](https://github.com/terranodo/tegola).
+This repo contains a web page demonstrating the rendering of a map utilizing [Tegola](https://github.com/terranodo/tegola) for vector tile delivery.

 ## Configuration